 For a long time the existence of these magic mushrooms had remained an enigma.
-The history of their rediscovery is presented at first hand in the magnificent two-volume standard work of ethnomycology, Mushrooms, Russia and History (Pantheon Books, New York, 1957), for the authors, the American researchers Valentina Pavlovna Wasson and her husband, R. Gordon Wasson, played a decisive role in this rediscovery.
+The history of their rediscovery is presented at first hand in the magnificent two-volume standard work of ethnomycology, Mushrooms, Russia and History (Pantheon Books, New York, 1957), for the authors, the American researchers

+Valentina Pavlovna Wasson and her husband, R. Gordon Wasson, played a decisive role in this rediscovery.
 The following descriptions of the fascinating history of these mushrooms are taken from the Wassons' book.

-The first written evidence of the use of inebriating mushrooms on festival occasions, or in the course of religious ceremonies and magically oriented healing practices, is found among the Spanish chroniclers and naturalists of the sixteenth century, who entered the country soon after the conquest of Mexico by Hernando Cortés.
+The first written evidence of the use of inebriating mushrooms on festival occasions, or in the course of religious ceremonies and magically oriented healing practices, is found among the Spanish chroniclers and naturalists of the sixteenth century, who entered the country soon after the conquest of Mexico by Hernan Cortes.
 The most important of these witnesses is the Franciscan friar Bernardino de Sahagun, who mentions the magic mushrooms and describes their effects and their use in several passages of his famous historical work, Historia General de tas Cosas de Nueva Espana, written between the years 1529 and 1590.
 Thus he describes, for example, how merchants celebrated the return home from a successful business trip with a mushroom party:

 Coming at the very first, at the time of feasting, they ate mushrooms when, as they said, it was the hour of the blowing of the flutes.
 Not yet did they partake of food; they drank only chocolate during the night.
 And they ate mushrooms with honey.
-When already the mushrooms were taking effect, there was dancing, there was weeping....
-Some saw in a vision that they would die in war.
-Some saw in a vision that they would be devoured by wild beasts....
+When already the mushrooms were taking effect, there was dancing, there was weeping...
+Some saw in a vision that they would be devoured by wild beasts...
 Some saw in a vision that they would become rich, wealthy.
-Some saw in a vision that they would bound buy slaves, would become slave owners.
-Some saw in a vision that they would commit adultery [and so] would have their heads bashed in, would be stoned to death....
-Some saw in a vision that they would perish in the water.
+Some saw in a vision that they would become slave owners.
+Some saw in a vision that they would commit adultery [and so] would have their heads bashed in, would be stoned to death...
+Some saw in a vision that they would pass to tranquility in death.
 Some saw in a vision that they would fall from the housetop, tumble to their death. . . .
-All such things they saw....
+All such things they saw...
 And when [the effects of] the mushroom ceased, they conversed with one another, spoke of what they had seen in the vision.